IceMerman/IceMerman/README.md

 **Talking about Personal Stuffs:**

  - 🔭 I’m currently Working at X.M.
 S.A.
 E.S.P.
 (The Colombian ISO).
- - 🌱 I’m currently learning Django and Fast API for backend development.
+ - 🌱 I’m currently learning Rust.
- - 💬 Ask me about anything, Would love to answer them.✌
+ - 💬 Ask me about anything, Would love to answer.✌
- - ⚡ Fun fact: I like to create MILP models for real applications.
+ - ⚡ Fun fact: I also enjoy mathematical programming.
  - Contactme to my personal email <a href="mailto:jsjuanes51@gmail.com">jsjuanes51@gmail.com</a>

 **Languages and Tools:**